1. The atmosphere is the envelope of_____________.

 Explanation: Temperatures fall to –90°C here.

-12. The ionosphere is a part of:
+12. The ionosphere is a part of_____________.

 A) Troposphere